flashcordon/big-history/Histoire-système-solaire.md

 - In 2017, when it was running low on fuel, Cassini was intentionally vaporized in Saturn’s atmosphere to protect the ocean moons, Enceladus and Titan, where it had discovered habitats potentially suitable for life.
 - Mission findings include Enceladus’ south polar geysers, the source of Saturn’s E ring; Titan’s methane cycle, including rain that creates hydrocarbon lakes; dynamic rings containing ice, silicates, and organics; and Saturn’s differential rotation.
 - In the Grand Finale, Cassini dove between the innermost D ring and the upper region of Saturn’s atmosphere before the mission’s end in 2017, a few months after northern summer solstice, with a deliberate crash into Saturn’s atmosphere.
+- Cassini data led to the discovery of seven additional small moons in the Saturn system: Pallene, Aegaeon, Anthe, Methone, Daphnis, S/2009 S 1, and Polydeuces
 - Cassini’s encounters with Saturn’s moons Enceladus and Titan led to findings such as potentially habitable environments in Enceladus’ and Titan’s subsurface water oceans (10–12); Enceladus’ south polar geysers (13), the source of Saturn’s E ring (14); and Titan’s methane-based hydrologic cycle (15), with methane rain that creates hydrocarbon lakes and seas
 - Other findings include three-dimensional structures in the planet’s dynamic rings (17), a giant Saturn storm that completely encircled a northern latitude band for almost a year (18), a long-lived hexagonal jet stream encircling the north pole (19), and evidence that the captured moon Phoebe may have originated in the outer Solar System’s Kuiper Belt
 - Cassini’s 13-year mission provided opportunities to observe the formation and dissipation of a giant storm, the characteristics of Saturn’s polar vortices, northern hexagonal jet stream, lightning and aurora, and seasonal change.
 Cassini arrived 2 years after northern winter solstice and the mission ended just after northern summer solstice, providing almost two complete Saturn seasons of observations.